Loway/OpenQueueMetricsAddOns/README.md

 A basic Java Servlet to query Queuemetrics XML-RPC.
 A useful tool during development.
 ### JSON PBX actions - Version 1.0
 A simple PHP JSON example library can be used to interact with QueueMetrics to perform PBX actions like login/logout, pause and unpause agents etc.
+### Log IVR response to QM
+Shows how to log an IVR that is run at the end of a call to a QA form in QueueMetrics.

 See also